-An annotated compilation of useful websites about health literacy for the librarian.
-It includes general information about health literacy, videos, and tutorials as well as a selection of easy to read material available online.
+An annotated compilation of useful websites about the importance of health literacy and its relationship to patient education.
+It includes information about creating health materials, sites for health information in other languages, and a section on writing easy to read information.

 Product of the U.S. Department of Health and Human Services.
 The Report developed includes 7 strategies to improve and implement the goals and to engage and link organizations and agencies to improve health literacy.